-- Step through list of statements in reverse.
+- Step through the list of statements in reverse.
 When encountering an array name for the first time it is added to a set of live arrays.
 The list of statements is annotated with this liveness information. - When an Allocate statement is found, the array being allocated is removed from the set of live arrays.

 Following this analysis phase, a memory map is constructed using a greedy strategy.
-This is done by simulating the AST execution together against an abstraction of the shared memory.
-The simulated shared memory is implemented as a list of free ranges and a list of allocated ranges. "malloc" requests are serviced with the first available memory segment of sufficient size.
-The maximum size ever used is tracked, and in the end this is the total amount of shared memory needed for this kernel.
-Kernels are allocated in such a way thay the first element of the array falls in memory bank zero; padding is inserted to ensure this.
-If an array could start anywhere (for example in the middle of bank three), the programmer would have no chance of crafting good memory access patterns.
+This is done by simulating the AST execution against an abstraction of the shared memory.
+The simulated shared memory is implemented as a list of free ranges and a list of allocated ranges.
+Each "malloc" request is serviced with the first available memory segment of sufficient size.
+The maximum size ever used is tracked, and in the end this number is the total amount of shared memory needed for the kernel.
+Memory is allocated in such a way that the first element of the array falls in memory bank zero; padding is inserted to ensure this.
+If an array could start anywhere (for example, in the middle of bank three), the programmer would have no chance of crafting good memory access patterns.

 An Obsidian program may end up trying to use too much shared memory.
-This could happen if a kernel uses compute on many arrays that are all alive at the same time.
+Exhausting shared memory can happen if a kernel uses compute on many arrays that are all alive at the same time.
 If this happens, compilation of that program will fail at this stage.
 The alternative, to use global device memory (and warn the programmer) when shared memory is exhausted, would lead to drastically decreased performance.
-In practical use of Obsidian, we have not run into difficulties because of the limited availability of shared memory.
+In the case-studies presented in this paper, we have not run into difficulties because of the limited availability of shared memory.

 This greedy approach to memory management can potentially lead to memory fragmentation, and the greedy solution is certainly not optimial.
+Improving the memory management system is left as future work.
+Even though the memory allocation process is not optimal, the memory layout it generates does not affect performance of the kernel, since arrays will not spill to global memory.
+However, it may waste memory and disallow a kernel that would compile had the memory layout been optimal.

-However, (1) in practice we see local arrays either of the same size or shrinking sizes (divide and conquer), and (2) unlike traditional register allocation, this process primarily affects whether a kernel will compile, not its performance: since we do not spill arrays to global device memory.
-The upside of automatic shared memory management is that in Obsidian it is much easier than it is in CUDA to reuse and remap shared memory within a large kernel.
+The upside of automatic shared memory management is that, in Obsidian, it is much easier than it is in CUDA to reuse and remap shared memory within a large kernel.
 The CUDA programmer would need to allocate a local array and then manually cast portions of it for reuse, which is tedious and error prone.
 This is another example of how the abstractions of functional programming can ease the life of the kernel developer, removing tedium so that time and effort can be spent on intelligently exploring the design space.

-5.1.3 CUDA Code Generation
+5.1.3 CUDA code generation

 CUDA code is generated from the list of statements.
 This phase takes as a parameter the number of real CUDA threads for which the code should be generated.
-So it is here that resource virtualization must be addressed.
-The compilation is done using the Language .
-C. Quote library that allows us to mix in C syntax in our Haskell code.
+So it is here that resource virtualisation must be addressed.
 Most cases of this compilation are very simple, as many statements correspond directly to their CUDA counterparts.
-For example, an assignment statement is compiled as follows:
+For example, an assignment statement, SAssign nameE [ixE] e, is compiled into a C statement of the form $arr_n[i] = j$ , where i and j are the results of recursively translating the expressions ixE and e.